Skip to content

 The Open Food Facts images dataset contains all images uploaded to Open Food Facts and the OCR results on these images obtained using Google Cloud Vision.

-The dataset is stored in the openfoodfacts-images bucket hosted in the eu-west-3 region.
+The dataset is stored in the openfoodfacts-images S3 bucket hosted in the eu-west-3 region.
 All data is stored in a single /data folder.

-To know the bucket key associated with an image for the product with barcode '4012359114303', you should first split the barcode the following way: /401/235/911/4303.
+To know the bucket key associated with an image for the product with barcode '4012359114303', you should first split the barcode as follows: /401/235/911/4303 (that is, three groups of 3 digits followed by one group of 4 digits, all four groups being prefixed with a /).

-This splitting process is only relevant for EAN13 (barcodes with 13 digits), for barcodes with a smaller number of digit (like EAN8), the directory path is not splitted: /20065034.
+This splitting is only relevant for EAN13 (13-digit barcodes): for barcodes with fewer digits (like EAN8), the directory path is not split: /20065034.

 To get the raw image '1' for barcode '4012359114303', simply add the image ID: /401/235/911/4303/1.jpg.
 Here, you will get the "raw" image, as sent by the contributor.
 If you don't need the full resolution image, a 400px resized version is also available, by adding the .400 suffix after the image ID: /401/235/911/4303/1.400.jpg.